Excerpt 5, A Seat for the Rabble

 “No,” the other said.
 “Its smaller cousin.
 A griff.”

 Evan drew close.
-A griff it was, or had been.
-Kin to the rarer, far larger griffons of Loran’s Great Tree, the majestic creature was a ruin painful to behold.
+A griff it was, or had been, kin to the far larger griffons of Loran’s Great Tree.
 Its head was hacked away, its plumage plucked, its lion’s tail shorn to a whiskery stump.
-Its black claws were missing, its paws kneaded into pus-white and bloody-red abscesses.
-The king’s bird had to have been slain for sport, the undesirable parts left to rot.
+Its valuable claws were missing; its once-handsome paws were swollen bloody abscesses.
+The king’s bird had been slain for profit, the undesirable parts left to rot.

 “We’re not alone,” Karl said under his breath.
 “This is the work of outlaws.
 Maybe the Heretics.
-They even left the arrow that brought down the beast.”
+We know how fond their Mad Lady is of griffon skulls.”

 “You know a Heretic, then, eh, Silvertongue?”
 Karl teased.

-He doesn’t know how close he is to the mark.
-“Outlaws or poachers, this is grotesque work,” Evan put in.
+He doesn’t know how close he is to the mark, Evan thought.
+“Outlaws or poachers, this is grotesque work,” he said.

-Not even his rival, Rezlan Ambroze, would disagree.
-Of all the king’s laws, those against poaching these birds made the most sense in their Loyal Company.
-Cheats and outlaws peddled their furs, feathers, beaks, and claws as indulgences they promised could cure the pox and ferry one’s soul safely to the Evergreen Isles.
+Not even those who opposed him in the Loyal Company would disagree.
+Killing griffons was one thing; griffs, another.
+These were beautiful animals, harmless when left alone.
+Cheats and outlaws peddled the feathers, tails, and claws as indulgences they promised could cure the pox or ferry one’s soul safely to the Evergreen Isles.
 The Commons, whose lot in Loran was suffering, made easy prey.

 “Best we be on our way,” Evan told them.
 “Lord Drexan promised us safe passage through Southpoint, but neither he nor the king have much authority with outlaws.”

 Rathos cleaned his dagger in the brook.
 He hauled himself back into his saddle.
-“If I believed in omens, I’d say this was a bad one,” he said.
-“Thankfully”—he reassured his mentor with a hand on his shoulder—“we’re men true to the Awakening, and not superstitions.”
+“If I believed in omens, I’d say this was a bad one.
+Thankfully, we’re men true to the Awakening”—he paid the Reubenite a glance—“and not superstitions.”

 “I’d wager this is a good omen,” Karl ventured with a braggart’s daring.
 “The king’s bird is dead.
 Maybe his whole rotten court and the Unworthy Assembly will follow suit, too.”

 Evan dismounted.
-He was by his side in two swift strides.
+He was in his face in two strides.

 “You watch those words, Karl,” he snarled, jabbing his chest.
 “You watch them closely.
 We are not in Wessex-by-the-Sea, where gentry read radical books, or contemplate rebellion.
 This is Southland.
-We could be killed on the road for treason.
+One false word here and we’ll be killed.
 Take it from one who has been inside the Tower and lived.”

 Karl wasn’t humbled.
 “Then why risk this journey,” he implored the noble.
 “You lead a company of traitors devoted to the king’s overthrow.”

-“Speak for yourself and not Evan or me,” Rathos corrected him.
-“Petitioners value peace.
-Just you and Rezlan’s Reubenites agitate for that treason.”
+“Speak for yourself and not Evan or me,” Rathos snapped.
+“Petitioners want peace.
+You and Rezlan’s Reubenites agitate for that treason.”

 Evan grimaced.
 Rathos spat from his saddle.
 Karl seemed to shrink, fully aware of the valuable piece of information he’d let slip.
 So, this is why the Company sent him with us, he thought.
 To spy, if not to sabotage.
-Worse for them that they sent us the Reubenite with the biggest mouth.
+Worse for them that they sent us the Reubenite with a mouth like a catfish’s.